Doing business with Metro

 › Doing business with metro

 Suppliers and contractors selected by Metro provide quality goods and services at competitive prices and meet agreed upon deadlines for delivery of goods and services.

 Proposals and bids should be timely and include up-to-date information on your capabilities, qualifications and experience.

 Delivery of goods

 Bids and quotes for goods should be submitted on a FOB (free-on-board destination) basis.
 Prices offered must include all shipping and handling, with the goods becoming the property of Metro upon acceptance of the delivery.
 Suppliers own the goods while in transit and are responsible for any loss or damages prior to delivery.

 How Metro pays

-Metro departments use procurement cards for purchases such as office supplies, subscriptions, memberships, and travel related expenses.
-Procurement cards are also used to buy animal food at the Oregon Zoo, as well as supplies and products for other departments.
+Metro departments use procurement cards for purchases such as operational supplies, products, office supplies, subscriptions, memberships and travel related expenses.

 A purchase order or a procurement card may be used by Metro for the purchase of goods.